-3.3.2 Asset Replacement
+3.3.2 ASSET REPLACEMENT

-B2M LP's planned replacement strategy is the same as HONI's.
+NRLP's planned replacement strategy is the same as HONI's.
 Assets are replaced based on condition assessments.
 Once an asset condition is determined to be at EOL, it is scheduled and prioritized for replacement.
-In the case of material unplanned capital replacement, B2M LP proposes utilizing a z-factor claim approach in accordance with

-7 Section 2.8.12 of the OEB Filing Requirements, where appropriate.
+In the case of material unplanned capital replacement, NRLP proposes utilizing a z-factor claim approach in accordance with Section 2.8.12 of the OEB Filing Requirements, if necessary.